 That's where we start to get specific - with the recent case of an "American" being held at a border crossing, searched, then arrested and charged with the possession and importation of child pornography, now being defended by the CBLFD.
 It's been reported by the CBLFD and Publishers Weekly.
 The story also goes on to mention that there are no photographic images involved in this case, they are all created via artistic mechanism.
 But the reports are vague in a number of ways.
 One indicates that the "American" had printed images adorning the outside of his computer, prompting the agent to examine the content of the hard drive, while another makes it seem as if the digital devices were looked into as part of a customs inspection.
 There is no information about which border crossing this happened at, or where this person is now.
 There are 2 main issues for legal contention here:

-2) The content: OK so, what did they really find?
+2) The content itself: OK so, what did they really find?
 Who fucking knows... but every source states that what was found was artistically created, and not photographically generated.
 Now, courts should really know that the difference between a photograph and an artistic representation of something is significant and very real difference indeed.
 I've gone into this at-length before talking about the Christopher Handley case and the (then) ongoing Schwarzenegger v EMA case (both in the USA), so I don't need to go on at length here.
 Simply stated, there is a difference, one is criminal and the other is not.
 It doesn't matter what you think of it, it doesn't matter if you like it, it doesn't matter if you're "offended," the drawn art-function-produced version is not a crime because of that difference.

-Many courts have given a tangible value to that difference, and the value that produces in differentiating real photographs from other deceptions of events.
+Many courts in the world have given a tangible value to that difference, and the value that produces in differentiating real photographs from other deceptions of events.
 Otherwise this image would be prohibited for violating the myriad of "camera in the courtroom" regulations.
 But it doesn't because because a drawing is not a photo.
 Endoffuckingstory!

 The real photo of whatever the hell this is?
 It's just too intense man!